Nintendo Switch: Wireless compatibility

 The Switch offers Wi-Fi 5 (dual-band 802.11ac wireless connectivity compliant with 802.11 a/b/g/n/ac modes).
 Up to eight Switch consoles can be connected in a wireless ad hoc network for local multiplayer games, and multiple players can play on each of the connected Switch consoles.
-In the case of at least one game, Splatoon 2, ten Switch consoles can connect in the ad hoc network, though only eight can play directly while the other two can watch as spectators.
 The Switch uses Bluetooth 4.1 for wireless communication between the console and its controllers.
 Users can purchase a third-party USB LAN adapter for wired connectivity when the console is docked for TV mode.
 Nintendo's Wii LAN adapter accessory is also compatible with the Switch via USB ports on the Switch dock.
+In the case of at least one game, Splatoon 2, ten Switch consoles can use the Ethernet network to connect locally, though only eight can play directly while the other two can watch as spectators.

 Power/battery

-The Switch is primarily powered in Handheld mode by a non-removable 4310 mAh, 3.7 V Lithium-ion rechargeable battery.
+The Switch is primarily powered in Handheld mode by a non-removable 4,310 mAh, 3.7 V Lithium-ion rechargeable battery.
 The battery life is estimated to be between 2.5 and 6.5 hours, depending on the software being used.
 Nintendo gives the example of The Legend of Zelda: Breath of the Wild supporting approximately three hours of battery life.
 The battery can be charged either while in the dock, or through a standard USB-C connector on the console.
 The estimated recharge time while the unit is in sleep mode is about 3 hours.
 Nintendo offers the means for replacing batteries through its customer support.
 Each Joy-Con has its own non-removable 525 mAh, 3.7 V Lithium-ion battery separate from the console, with an estimated twenty-hour lifespan.
 These batteries are automatically charged if they are attached to the console while it is charging itself.
 Additional accessories have other means to charge the Joy-Con.
 While the basic Joy-Con grip that ships with the Switch does not offer charging capabilities, a separate premium Joy-Con grip includes a USB-C connector port that can be used to charge the Joy-Con batteries while they are connected to this grip.